Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This document presents the specification of a Live Media Ingest Protocol.
    Two interfaces are defined.
 The first, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
-The second protocol interface is based on MPEG DASH and HLS.
+The second interface is based on MPEG DASH and HLS.
-   Examples workflows based on DASH-IF architectures show how live and low latency setups can be achieved by combining these interfaces.
+   Example workflows based on DASH-IF architectures show how live and low latency setups can use these interfaces.
-   Details on the ingest of metadata markers, timed text, subtitles data are also included.
+   Details on the ingest of metadata markers, timed text and subtitles are also included.

 ## Copyright Notice and Disclaimer ## {#CopyRights}